openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 This tutorial provides detailed instructions on how to setup a multi-node BYO (Bring-Your-Own-Host) OpenShift Containerized cluster on
 RHEL 7.5 and run applications on it with OpenEBS storage.

-### PRE-REQUISITES
+### Prerequisites

--At least 2 or more RHEL 7.5 hosts (virtual-machines/baremetal/cloud instances) with 3 vCPUs, 16G RAM and 60GB Hard disk.
+-At least 2 or more RHEL 7.5 hosts (virtual-machines/baremetal/cloud instances) with 3 vCPUs, 16GB RAM and 60GB hard disk.
 -A valid Red Hat subscription

 ### Attach OpenShift Container Platform Subscription

-1.As root on the target machines (both master and node), use subscription-manager to register the systems with Red Hat.
+1. As root on the target machines (both master and node), use subscription-manager to register the systems with Red Hat.

 ```
 $ subscription-manager register
 ```

-2.Pull the latest subscription data from RHSM:
+2. Pull the latest subscription data from RHSM:

 ```
 $ subscription-manager refresh
 ```

-3.List the available subscriptions.
+3. List the available subscriptions.

 ```
 $ subscription-manager list --available
 ```

-4.Find the pool ID that provides OpenShift Container Platform subscription and attach it.
+4. Find the pool ID that provides OpenShift Container Platform subscription and attach it.

 ```
 $ subscription-manager attach --pool=<pool_id>
 ```

-5.Replace the string <pool_id> with the pool ID of the pool that provides OpenShift Container Platform.
+5. Replace the string <pool_id> with the pool ID of the pool that provides OpenShift Container Platform.
 The pool ID is a long alphanumeric string.

 These RHEL systems are now authorized to install OpenShift Container Platform.
 Now you need to tell the systems from where to get
 OpenShift Container Platform.